GaloisInc/CASE-AADL-Tutorial/chapter1_verdict/README.md

 Also notice that the `Implemented Defenses` column has been updated to include the properties we added.
 We can repeat this process of examining other attack paths and applying system defenses until the desired level of security is achieved.
 On our simple system this would require going though 88 attack paths.
-Fortunately, a streamlined method of deriving requirements is avaliable through the MBAS tool.
+Fortunately, a streamlined method of deriving requirements is available through the MBAS tool.
 MBAS will synthesize required cyber defenses according to a cost model.
 If no model is supplied, MBAS will include all cyber defenses needed to mitigate the attacks uncovered during the architecture analysis (with default costs).